 Every so often, a tweet lauding Kirsten Dunst's illustrious career will go viral, because it's true: With a resume full of seminal roles over the past 30-plus years, Dunst is a bona fide icon.
 Right from her start as a child actress in the '90s, with scene-stealing early performances in Interview With the Vampire, Little Women, and, yes, Jumanji, she's had a knack for mixing vulnerability and hilarity onscreen.
 That gift has carried through a string of crucial teen and young-adult roles in the late '90s and 2000s—portraying and legitimizing teenage girls as multidimensional humans, whether playing a cheerleader, a wistful suburbanite with problems at home, or a young queen of France—and into the complex adult performances she's delivered over the past decade, in Melancholia and more.

-Incredibly, however, her career somehow feels wildly under-appreciated by the general public, and that needs to change.
+Incredibly, however, her career somehow still feels wildly under-appreciated.
+Although many of her performances could have and should have gotten her awards recognition, it wasn't until 2021's The Power of the Dog that she saw her first-ever Oscar nomination for Best Supporting Actress at the 2022 Academy Awards.
 To celebrate Kirsten Dunst and all of the compassion, poignancy, and witty sense of humor she's brought to the screen for decades, I'm looking back on her best movies ever—but that doesn't exempt you from sleeping on her many stand-out television performances, most notably in the second season of FX's Fargo and the excellent, canceled-too-soon Showtime series On Becoming God in Central Florida.
 Dare me to bring it on?
-No problem: Here's my definitive ranking of Kirsten Dunst's 10 best movies.
+No problem: Here's my definitive ranking of Kirsten Dunst's 13 best movies.

 There's indie darling Kirsten Dunst, and then there's bona fide movie star Kirsten Dunst.
 But even in her reign as Teen Queen following the release of Bring It On, she's no less of a scene-stealer—bringing something thoughtful to roles in comic book properties.
 While Dunst's Mary Jane Watson is relegated to Peter Parker's love interest, she channels more into her starry-eyed character beyond a young woman who needs saving by Tobey Maguire's web-slinging hero.
 She's a kind-hearted dreamer, and unashamed of where she's from.
 She works the exclusively romantic scenes she's got, flirting as seamlessly as Spider-Man glides from building to building.
 And how could you ever forget the iconic upside down kiss in the rain?